 When engineering, work practice and administrative controls are not feasible or don’t provide sufficient protection, then Cal/OSHA CCR Title 8 section 3380 Personal Protective Devices requires employers to provide personal protective equipment (PPE) to their employees and ensure its use.

 PPE selection will be based on a hazard assessment before providing PPE to employees for protection from workplace hazards.
+RSS ASSESSMENT is used for PPE selection in laboratories.

-Limitations of PPE
+Types of PPE Available

 Use safety glasses for minor splash hazards, goggles for moderate hazards, and goggles combined with a face shield for severe hazards.